Skip to content

 The device does not report Milan certification.

-The last column of the Devices tab displays the current sampling rate of each device.
+In the last column of the Devices tab, the current sampling rate for each device is shown.

-A global sampling rate selection is provided in the upper right corner of the Devices tab, allowing adjustments to the sampling rate of all devices simultaneously.
+In the upper right corner of the Devices tab, a global sampling rate selection is provided so that the sampling rate of all devices can be adjusted at once.

 Sampling rate dropdown in upper right corner

-The options for the global sampling rate selection are populated dynamically, listing all sampling rates (e.g., 44.1kHz, 88.2kHz, 96kHz, 176.4kHz and 192kHz) that occur at least once in one of the devices on the network.
-The default option '48kHz' is always available.
+The available options for global sampling rate are generated automatically, listing all sampling rates (such as 44.1kHz, 88.2kHz, 96kHz, 176.4kHz, and 192kHz) that are present if at least one device on the network.
+The default option '96kHz' is always available.

 When changing the global sampling rate, Milan Manager attempts to adjust the sampling rate of all audio units and streams connected, regardless of the current device selection.
 However, some devices do not allow direct changes to the sampling rate of audio units.
 These devices will not be affected by the global change, and a dialog will appear listing all devices where changes are not applied.